Before coming home from hospital there are things you should know.

 - your level of activity and lifting restrictions

-- driving (don’t forget to also check with your car insurance company in case they have any restrictions following an operation)
+- driving (don’t forget to check if your car insurance company has any restrictions following an operation)

 - symptoms for which you should seek further medical attention